 The simplest solution, of course, is to moderate your temper.
 The best negotiators I knew during my career – male and female – always steered clear of testy exchanges.
 I did my best to emulate them, developing a negotiating approach tied to my client’s business objectives and practical challenges and to general notions of fair play.

-When in doubt, occupy the moral high ground….it’s way more fun that getting mad.
+When in doubt, occupy the moral high ground….it’s way more fun than getting mad.

 You may also like: